We provide interim support on the appropriate use of investigational medicines for the treatment and prevention of COVID-19.

 3. Patients receiving supplementary oxygen are likely to benefit from dexamethasone based on results from the RECOVERY study [CTAG expert opinion]

 4. Stop on discharge.
 Dexamethasone 5.94mg (1.8mL of 3.3mg/mL) intravenously once daily may be used only where tablets or oral solution are not appropriate.
-An alternative corticosteroid regimen is hydrocortisone 50 mg intravenously three times per day for 7 to 10 days (a longer low dose duration can be considered for patients with septic shock).
+Dexamethasone should be avoided in pregnancy and breastfeeding women; an alternative corticosteroid regimen is prednisolone 40mg orally once daily or hydrocortisone 80 mg intravenously twice daily (a longer low dose duration can be considered for patients with septic shock).

 5. Remdesivir 200mg intravenously on Day 1 followed by 100mg intravenously until Day 5.
 Remdesivir should not be used in patients with eGFR < 30 mL/min or ALT levels > 5 times the upper limit of normal at baseline.
 Check SPC for full cautions and contraindications.
 In England, access to remdesivir is subject to Blueteq registration.
 Access in Scotland, Northern Ireland and Wales is subject to any further country specific guidance.